 A lot of questions can pop up when people are considering trying a bidet.
 Some common search terms, according to our research, include “how to use a bidet (female)” and questions like “are bidets bad for women?” and “is a bidet for a man or a woman?”

 The answer is that everyone can benefit from a bidet!
 We’ve previously provided a general guide for how to use a bidet (How to Use a Bidet).
-For women and trans people with vaginas, though, there are some additional concerns to consider.
+For women and anyone with vaginas, though, there are some additional concerns to consider.
 But because of the complexities of vaginal health, it’s understandable why some people ask “are bidets safe for women?”
 Bidets are, indeed, safe and sanitary for anyone with a vagina.

 Are bidets safe?

 For women or anyone with a vagina, UTIs and yeast infections are painful, annoying health problems to deal with.
 So it’s natural that you might worry about switching to cleaning with water every time you go to the bathroom.